pallets/flask/docs/installation.rst

 "Computer" icon on the Desktop or in the Start menu, and choose "Properties".
 Then, on Windows Vista and Windows 7 click on "Advanced System settings"; on Windows XP, click on the "Advanced" tab instead.
-Then click on the "Environment variables" button and double click on the "Path" variable in the "System variables" section.
+Then click on the "Environment variables" button and double-click on the "Path" variable in the "System variables" section.
 There append the path of your Python interpreter's Scripts folder; make sure you delimit it from existing values with a semicolon.
 Assuming you are using Python 2.6 on